alex000kim/nsfw_data_scraper/README.md

 # NSFW Data Scraper

+## Disclaimer: the data is noisy - do not use to train a production model unless you want negative media coverage!

 ## Description

 This is a set of scripts that allows for an automatic collection of _tens of thousands_ of images for the following (loosely defined) categories to be later used for training an image classifier: